-- ► LTL does not allow us the quantify over paths, e.g. assert the existence of a path satisfying a particular property. - ▶ To a limited degree, we can solve this problem by negation: instead of asserting a property φ , we check whether $\neg \phi$ is satisfied; if that is not the case, φ holds.
-But this does not work for mixtures of universal and existential quantifiers. - ► Computational Tree Logic (CTL) is an extension of LTL which allows this by adding universal and existential quantifiers to the modal operators. - ► The name comes from considering paths in the computational tree obtained by unwinding the transition relation of the FSM/Kripke structure.
+- ▶ LTL does not allow us the quantify over paths, e.g. assert the existence of a path satisfying a particular property. - ▶ To a limited degree, we can solve this problem by negation: instead of asserting a property $\phi$ , we check whether $\neg \phi$ is satisfied; if that is not the case, $\phi$ holds.
+But this does not work for mixtures of universal and existential quantifiers. - ► Computational Tree Logic (CTL) is another temporal logic which allows this by adding universal and existential quantifiers to the modal operators. - ▶ The name comes from considering paths in the computational tree obtained by unwinding the transition relation of the Kripke structure.